ldtteam/MinecoloniesWiki/source/buildings/flowershop.md

 # Flower Shop GUI

-When accessing the Flower Shop's hut block by right clicking on it, you will see a GUI with different options:
+When accessing the Flower Shop's hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">